ingig/code-narrator/docs/src/repositories/OpenAIRepository.ts.md

 # OpenAIRepository.ts

-This TypeScript file defines the `OpenAIRepository` class, which is responsible for interacting with the OpenAI API to query GPT models.
-The class provides methods for querying single or multiple questions and handles error scenarios, retries, and message length limitations.
+This is a TypeScript code file that defines the `OpenAIRepository` class.
+The class is responsible for interacting with the OpenAI API to perform chat-based completions using various GPT models.
+It handles querying the API, managing the configuration, and processing the responses.

 ## Usage

-To use the `OpenAIRepository` class, first import it and create an instance:
+To use the `OpenAIRepository` class, you need to import it and create an instance:

 ```typescript
 import OpenAIRepository from './OpenAIRepository';